maymay238xx/Data-Science-Research-Project---Cisgender-and-Healthcare/README.md

 ## 5.Exploratory Analysis & Visualisation

-Click [here](notebooks/Images) for the link to view our visual analysis
+Click [here](notebooks/Images) for the link to view our visuals produced during analysis

 ## 6. Key findings